ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 If you have productive garbage facilities (recycling center or incineration plant) and at least one of them is piled with garbage more than this value, the garbage budget will be raised to the maximum to speed up the garbage processing rate.
 70-90% is recommended.

 *Note*\
-The mod will try to set the budget so that at least one garbage track is waiting in each of the garbage facilities.
+The mod will try to set the budget so that at least one garbage truck is waiting in each of the garbage facilities.

 ### Healthcare and Deathcare